ZibingZhang/ZibingZhang.github.io/_pages/personal/movies.md

     - Ocean's Twelve
     - Olympus Has Fallen
     - One Child Nation (d)
+    - Pacific Rim
     - Parasite
+    - The Parent Trap
     - Passengers
     - "Percy Jackson & the Olympians: The Lightning Thief"
     - "Pirates of the Caribbean: Dead Man's Chest"
     - "Pirates of the Caribbean: The Curse of the Black Pearl"
     - The Platform
     - Pokémon Detective Pikachu
+    - The Polar Express
     - The Prestige
     - Pride and Prejudice
     - Pride and Prejudice and Zombies
+    - "Prince of Persia: The Sands of Time"
     - The Princess Bride
     - Princess Mononoke
     - Prometheus
+    - Raiders of the Lost Ark
     - Rain Man
     - Ratatouille
     - Ready Player One
     - The Report
     - Rise of the Planet of the Apes
+    - "The Rocket: The Legend of Rocket Richard"
     - Romeo and Juliet (1968)
     - "Rogue One: A Star Wars Story"
     - The Shape of Water
     - The Shawshank Redemption
     - Sherlock Holmes (2019)
+    - Shrek
     - Skyfall
     - Snowden
     - Snowpiercer
+    - Soul
+    - The Sound of Music
     - Spectre
     - Spider-Man
     - Spider-Man 2